diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Biometric Verification**
 An authentication method using unique biological characteristics such as fingerprints, facial recognition, or iris scans to verify identity.

+**Blast Radius**
+The scope of impact when a failure or security breach occurs in a system, limited through practices like least privilege principle and proper isolation.

+**Blameless Feature Reviews**
+A practice of reviewing features without blaming individuals, focusing on learning and improvement rather than fault-finding.

 **Build vs Buy Dilemma**
 The decision between building solutions in-house for core business advantages or buying external solutions.